pelmered/post-types-creator/README.md

 add_action( 'init', array($ptc, 'init'), 0 );
 ```

+### More examples / Example plugin
-##### For more examples, or help to get started see the example plugin in ` example/example-plugin.php `.
+For more examples, or help to get started see the example plugin in ` example-plugin/my-custom-post-types.php `.
 Copy the example plugin to your plugins directory for the fastest way to get started.